-If someone is just coming to this site for the odd tip or two, that's one thing.
-But if someone is shy or socially awkward in a more overall, longstanding way, that's not something they can fix overnight.
+If you're just coming to this site for the odd tip or two, that's one thing.
+But if you're shy or socially awkward in a more overall, longstanding way, that's not something you can fix overnight.

 Building up your social skills and chipping away at your fears and insecurities takes work.
 The process isn't always a horrible grind by any means, but it can take longer than you'd like, and at times it can be discouraging and hard on your nerves.
 You could say the same of acquiring any important new skill.
 Some people who want relief from their social problems get sidetracked by looking for a non-existent magic pill that will let them improve painlessly and quickly.

 Besides from the appeal of instant improvement, some magic pills also promise that you can "have your cake and eat it too" - that they're so effective that you can get everything you want without having to address any of your faults.
-You just use the pill and get all the popularity and relationships you want, while remaining the same insecure, awkward person you always were.
+You just use the pill and get all the popularity and relationships you daydream about, while remaining the same insecure, awkward person you always were.

 However, I think because interpersonal skills and courage are abstract and non-physical some people mistakenly assume there might be a way to improve them all at once.
 Some talents, like skiing or playing the guitar, are more manual and concrete.
 We have an easy time understanding that it takes a lot of effort to develop them.
 But when it comes to people skills we're sometimes too quick to ask things like, "What's the one conversation tip I need to know to be able to make everyone like me instantly?"

 A way to quickly get the perfect mindset